 Testing for Alaskans returning from L48 assignments, or from L48 for other reasons

-As of August 11, 2020, the Governor's new travel guidelines apply.
+As of November 16, 2020, the Governor's new travel guidelines apply.
+For more details visit the Alaska Safe Travels website.

 For DOF employees and EFF (Alaska residents) returning from the Lower 48: